nhquiroz/problem-solving-strategies/README.md

 <br>

-Some quick tips and strategies to remember when you get stuck solving algorithms.
+Quick tips and strategies to remember when you get stuck solving algorithms.

 Slides built using **[`reveal.js`](https://github.com/hakimel/reveal.js)**.